-HKIN 453 Adapted Physical Activity (3 sem. hrs.)
-Students will gain an understanding of the biopsychosocial considerations and environmental modifications required to facilitate quality physical activity participation for individuals with various disabilities.
-Prerequisite(s): Third-year standing or instructor's consent.
-(3-0) HKIN 465 Physical Activity and Aging (3 sem. hrs.)
+HKIN 465 Physical Activity and Aging (3 sem. hrs.)
 Students will examine the theories of aging and the topics and issues associated with physical activity and recreation for older adults.
 Prerequisite(s): Third- or fourth-year standing or instructor permission.
 (3-0) HKIN 470 Exercise Physiology (3 sem. hrs.)
 An applied study of the effects of exercise on body systems as related to the functional capacity of individual systems to maximal human performance.
 Principles and methods of conducting and developing physical exercise and training programs.
 NB: Offered every other year.